yuyhong23/Web-Design-Challenge/README.md

 # Process and Credits

 My first assignment using HTML, CSS and Bootstrap.
 I used class materials and outside resources for reference.
 For this assignment, I spent a lot of time fixing the styling for the navbar and width for different screen size.
+After talking to my groupmates and rereading the rubric, I realized that I need to use bootstrap grid to organize the sections, so I had to add that in for all the html and adjust the css file.

 Here are the outside resources that I used for this assignment (as well as attempts):